Alun Rhys Griffiths : My Life and My WEBSites

 You'll notice no alcohol here.
 Sadly, I never developed a taste for it.
 A major social drawback.

 Turquoise?
 Aquamarine?
 Cyan?
-Whatever you call it, this is probably my favourite colour
+Call it what you like.
+This is probably my favourite colour

-Often called peach, or apricot, I love this subtle pinkish tone
+Peach or apricot - I love this subtle pinkish tone

 Bright yellow is too rich.
-Pale yellow - maize yellow it may be called - is beautiful
+But pale yellow - sometimes called maize yellow - is nice

-I like pale grey tones - White is too bright.
-Cool and understated, pale grey is just right!
+I like pale grey tones - white's too bright, pale grey is just right!

 Orange is my favourite bright colour.
 You'll see lots of orange - and green - on my pages